christian-7/MultiColorSPR/README.md

-**About SPARTAN**
+**About**

-A general-purpose particle analysis software for single-molecule localization microscopy (SMLM) data.
-Our software is integrated into a newly developed framework to perform multi-color 3D reconstruction from 2D SMLM data.
+SPARTAN is a general-purpose particle analysis software for single-molecule localization microscopy (SMLM).
+The software is integrated into a newly developed framework to perform multi-color 3D reconstruction from 2D SMLM data.

 [Documentation](https://github.com/christian-7/MultiColorSPR/wiki)